bertrik/radio_gateway_rpi/README.md

 215	buffer overflow

-They're all related to communication between the Arduino and the RPI.
+They're all related to communication between the Arduino and the Linux system.
-If you get them a lot, then check the cabling between the arduino and the rpi.
+If you get them a lot, then check the cabling between the arduino and the Linux box.

 Any feedback can go to: mail@vanheusden.com